• Skip to primary navigation

 Variations

 • Moving away from all-natural ingredients, you may also add any shower oil, something you really like using.
-Last time I have added a lovely shower oil from Rituals that I love.
+Last time I added a lovely shower oil from Rituals that I love.

 Storage